Heart failure - what to ask your doctor

 - Which activities are better to start with?

 - Are there activities or exercises that are not safe for me?

 - Is it safe for me to exercise on my own?

 Do I need to go to a cardiac rehabilitation program?

 Are there limits on what I can do at work?

 What should I do if I feel sad or very worried about my heart disease?

 How can I change the way I live to make my heart stronger?

 - How much water or fluid can I drink every day?
 How much salt can I eat?
-What else can I season my food instead of salt?
+What are other types of seasoning I can use instead of salt?

-- Is it okay to drink any alcohol?
+- Is it okay to drink alcohol?
+How much is okay?